Universal / Whole School Approach

 "Start where you are.
 Use what you have.
 Do what you can"

 There are a number of 'models' but the most effective are underpinned by the Eight Principles set out in the Public Health England: "Promoting children and young people’s emotional health and wellbeing: a whole school and college approach".
-(The PHE principles for the basis of the DfE support / training for Senior Mental Health Leads and a key part of the support offered to (primary) schools by the Mental Health in Schools Teams)
+(The PHE principles form the basis of the DfE support / training for Senior Mental Health Leads and a key part of the support offered to (primary) schools by the Mental Health in Schools Teams).

 The PHE Eight Principles of a Whole School Approach